puneet21rathi/quiz-app-react-native/README.md

 📅 Today’s Date display

 📤 Share Your Score Button with additional facilities

 ⚠️ Exit Confirmation Alert

 👋 Splash Screen (2s animated entry)

-🧭 Onboarding Slider (only for first-time users)
+🧭 Onboarding Slider (only for first-time users) and for limited time

 ⌛ Loading Spinner on quiz navigation